 - Numerous different channels for each of these

 - Hard to do more than one, operationally.
 (Focus, but also product pages, etc.)

 - Increase All Growth Approaches & Types

 - Reduce page load times

-- Reduce cycle times between steps & uses (Evite was classic cycle-time issue w/ 6mo between uses)
+- Reduce cycle times between steps & uses (Evite was classic cycle-time issue with six months between uses)

 - Add more paths/rewards/motivations

 - Simplicity (remove unused features, even if spent months building)

 - Sustain pain of failure & iterate relentlessly (most experiments will fail)

 - Be patient (sometimes growth channels open, like Facebook mobile ads or Facebook platform hacks)